 Finally, as unique as this port of entry is, it is still a legal border crossing, so you must have your passports to visit the town.

 Why you should visit this safe Mexico border town

 As I mentioned earlier, Boquillas del Carmen needs tourism desperately.
 It is all that is keeping the town alive.
 Crossing the border at this port of entry is such a unique experience, especially for this part of the world.
 Most border crossing into Mexico from the United States involve heavily armed agents, barbed wire fencing, and extremely long lines.
 But this one is completely untainted by any of that.
 Sadly, who knows how long the Boquillas crossing will be around.
-Given the current political climate in the United States, all the talk about a building a wall between the US and Mexico, and the overall antagonistic stance on immigration taken by the current administration, this experience may not be around forever.
+Given the political division in the United States regarding immigration and the push from some politicians to build a wall between the US and Mexico, this experience may not be around forever.

 Have you been to Boquillas del Carmen or crossed the Mexico border at Big Bend National Park?
 We’d love to hear your experience!
 Leave your comments below.